-Benson is a police detective.
-After a series of murders in the Gay community he is ordered to go undercover with a gay police clerk named Kerwin as his partner.
-In order to be noticed they have to be flamboyant enough to attract attention which Benson finds rather disturbing.
+Sergeant Benson (Ryan O'Neal) is a Police detective.
+After a series of murders in the gay community he is ordered to go undercover with a gay Police clerk named Kerwin (Sir John Hurt) as his partner.
+In order to be noticed, they have to be flamboyant enough to attract attention, which Benson finds rather disturbing.
 Can an uptight heterosexual and a mousey homosexual form a meaningful relationship?Written by

 John Vogel <firstname.lastname@example.org>

 The movie was a twist on the American buddy movie, by adding a homosexual theme, and was frequently described as a gay The Odd Couple (1968).
 This reference was even made in some of the movie's taglines, which read "The oddest team on the squad".
 See more »

 During quick close-up of newspaper when female photographer reads story headlined MALE MODEL SLAIN, the article has nothing to do with murder and is just a jumble of meaningless sentences.
 See more »

 Have you got anything you can change into?

 So you look sexy!
 Well, I mean, you're all we've got!